 - Failing U-Joint: If you have a rear-wheel drive vehicle, the problem might not be with the engine or transmission but with the driveshaft.
 A bad U-joint can cause a very loud sound when putting the car into gear.
 Play in the joint allows the shaft to flex incorrectly, causing noises and vibrations.

 - Worn Clutch: If you have a manual transmission, the clutch may be worn out.
 This would make a screeching/grinding noise when attempting to put the car in gear.

 - Failing Pilot Bearing: This problem is only pertinent to manual transmissions and only when engaging the clutch (pressing the clutch pedal in).

 - Failing Throw Out Bearing: If you hear a noise from your manual transmission when releasing the clutch, it could be a failed throw out bearing.

 A professional mobile mechanic will visit your home or office to inspect the noise your car is making when putting it into gear.
 The mechanic will then provide a detailed inspection report that includes the scope and cost of the necessary repairs.

 How it’s done:

-The mechanic will need to crank the car, and then put it in gear to verify and duplicate the noise.
-Based on this test, the mechanic will either have a diagnosis, or will need to inspect other components of the vehicle to verify their condition and operation.
+The mechanic will need to crank the car and then put it in gear to verify and duplicate the noise.
+Based on this test, the mechanic will either have a diagnosis or need to inspect other vehicle components to verify their condition and operation.
 The actual steps taken will depend on the type of noise you’re hearing.